d4n3sh/thedaneshproject/content/posts/2010-04-17-install-google-chrome-on-fedora-12.md

   google-chrome-beta.i386 0:5.0.342.9-43360                                                                                                                     ..........................<br />
 Complete!`

-That&#8217;s it, enjoy your Chrome 😀
+That's it, enjoy your Chrome 😀